Silver fern: Use in sport

 The silver fern is also extensively used as part of the official symbols of New Zealand Olympics teams.

-Controversy

-In 1991, the New Zealand Rugby Football Union obtained trade marks for the name “All Blacks” and its own stylised fern, however the scope of the application was broader because they sought to register any 'fern'.
+In 1991, the New Zealand Rugby Football Union obtained trade marks for the name "All Blacks" and its own stylised fern, however the scope of the application was broader because they sought to register any 'fern'.
 In 2005, after a legal case lasting four years, the union failed in its bid to stop anyone else using any fern logo on any black jersey.